oyehi2002/AskShreyazGithub/README.md

 ﻿# Shreya's GitHub RAG Assistant

 A LangGraph-powered Retrieval Augmented Generation (RAG) application that answers questions about Shreya Ramraika's( mine :) ) GitHub projects using AI-driven search and analysis.
-**Please note the RAG assistant doesn't include info of this repositary**

 ## 🚀 Features